maneatsbible/maneatsbible.github.io/about.md

 comments: false
 ---

-Christopher is a preacher of holiness and judgment in Christ Jesus, and I proclaim the truth without philosophical argumentation.
+I'm a preacher of holiness and judgment in Christ Jesus, and I proclaim the truth without philosophical argumentation.
 Here it is:

 God is love and His Son is life.
 Choose love.
 Choose life.